 Lighting Colored Candles

 Lighting colored candles during New Year's Eve is a spiritual tradition in Cusco that seeks to attract positive energy and cleanse the home of bad vibes.
-These candles are associated with specific intentions and are linked to the archangels, who represent virtues and blessings.
+These candles are associated with specific intentions.
 The smoke from these candles, combined with the use of palo santo, spreads protection and purification.

 Candles in New Year | TreXperience